1Omon/edcomrade-website/README.md

-This is the website for Ace Educational System.
+This is the website for EdComrade Educational System.